dev-charles15531/50ProjectsWithVueJs/README.md

   This is the 13th project under my [50 projects with vue](https://github.com/dev-charles15531/50ProjectsWithVueJs) learning journey and i'm happy exploring the magic and all sweet things one can do on the web with [vue 3](http://vuejs.org).
   Unfortunately, there's a functionality which i am unable to implement, and i believe there's someone out there who can do this and all i am asking for is your contribution (i'll highlight this feature below).

-    Your contributions and critiques are highly welcome here as that would be a means for me to get better.
+<b>🙏🏾Your contributions and critiques are highly welcome here as that would be a means for me to get better.</b>

 </td>
 </tr>